 Closer still is the 1928 recipe for shrimp cocktail.
 It includes Russian dressing, a combination of mayonnaise and tomato ketchup with horseradish, pimento, chives and other spices.
-Despite its name, it was invented by an American and sounds remarkably like the pink sauce (called Marie Rose sauce) that graces our traditional seafood cocktail.
+Despite its name, the dressing was invented by an American and sounds remarkably like the pink sauce (called Marie Rose sauce) that graces our traditional seafood cocktail.

 A prawn cocktail recipe in 1928 and the 1936 recipe for seafood cocktail do not have mayonnaise.
 The latter suggested the dish as “another bright idea” for a day at the beach.
-It mixed lobster, crabmeat and prawns with a sauce made from a small glass of dry sherry, two dashes of Tobasco [sic] sauce. a teaspoon of lemon juice, two tablespoons of tomato sauce, a teaspoon of Worcester sauce, and half a teaspoon of chopped chives.
+It mixed lobster, crabmeat and prawns with a sauce made from a small glass of dry sherry, two dashes of Tobasco sauce. a teaspoon of lemon juice, two tablespoons of tomato sauce, a teaspoon of Worcester sauce, and half a teaspoon of chopped chives.
 “Mix well and stand on ice or carry in an iced vacuum flask until ready to serve,” the instructions read.